ZPGuiGroupWhu/sude/README.md

 ![image](https://img.shields.io/badge/MATLAB-R2022a-brightgreen) ![image](https://img.shields.io/badge/Python-3.11-yellow) ![image](https://img.shields.io/badge/R-4.1.0-red) [![DOI](https://zenodo.org/badge/714988567.svg)](https://doi.org/10.5281/zenodo.16792257)
 # Sampling-enabled scalable manifold learning unveils discriminative cluster structure of high-dimensional data
 We propose a scalable manifold learning (SUDE) method that can cope with large-scale and high-dimensional data in an efficient manner.
 It starts by seeking a set of landmarks to construct the low-dimensional skeleton of the entire data, and then incorporates the non-landmarks into this skeleton based on the constrained locally linear embedding.
 This toolkit includes the main code of SUDE, and also two applications for preprocess scRNA-seq and ECG data.
+This paper has been published in ***Nature Machine Intelligence***, and more details can be seen https://www.nature.com/articles/s42256-025-01112-9.

 ![image](https://github.com/ZPGuiGroupWhu/scml/blob/main/github.png)

 # How To Run